 Get your official TSJC ID card.
 Your ID card gives you access to the library, computer labs, and other services on campus in addition to discounts around town.
-Bring a state issued photo ID, your current class schedule, and S number.
+Bring a state-issued photo ID, your current class schedule, and S number to the admissions office on either campus.